CRMSB/PAPER_subspace_MESE/README.md

 - mono-exponential dictionary
 - EPG dictionary

+## Bruker sequence and protocol

+The accelerated 3D MESE MR sequence and the corresponding protocol for fully-sampled / CS6 / CS8 and CS10 acquisitions, as used in the publication, are available in the folder `MR sequence`

 ## Julia Installation

 To use the code, we recommend downloading Julia version 1.9.3 with `juliaup`.